24 Outdoor Entertaining Tips That'll Save You Tons of Time

 Repurpose Indoor Furniture

 Set up tables in separate areas―say, drinks in one spot, dessert in another―to encourage guests to roam.
+If guests have to cross the backyard to grab a drink, they're more likely to strike up a conversation along the way.

 Create a Mobile Drinks Station

-Choose Unfussy Centerpieces
+Choose Unfussy Decorations

 Keep Cold Foods Cold